Guus1311/PoorMansHuffman/readme.md

 Huffman coding program for school project by Guus Frijlink

-primarily compiled on x86_64 Manjaro linux
+primarily compiled on x86_64 Manjaro linux(only tested on local machine)

 To compile:
 (in Build folder)